corytu/curriculum-vitae/README.md

 # Employment

 1. Data Engineer at Health2Sync (Jan 2018 - present).
-	* Implementing OCR techniques from Google Cloud Vision into HealthPass (健康護照) product for recognizing photos of physical exam reports and extracting the data on them ([替個人健檢報告加值，這家新創用區塊鏈從健康數據淘金｜數位時代](https://www.bnext.com.tw/article/52543/health2sync-ctbc-bank-and-bitmark-launch-world-frst-diabetes-data-trust))
+	* Implemented OCR techniques from Google Cloud Vision into HealthPass (健康護照) product to extract data on physical exam reports ([替個人健檢報告加值，這家新創用區塊鏈從健康數據淘金｜數位時代](https://www.bnext.com.tw/article/52543/health2sync-ctbc-bank-and-bitmark-launch-world-frst-diabetes-data-trust))
-	* Involved in constructing the backend infrastructure with a Dockerized gRPC service for syncing data from clinical laboratories to clinics and app products
+	* Involved in constructing the backend infrastructure with a Dockerized gRPC service to sync data from clinical laboratories to clinics and app products
-	* Performing analyses and providing insights for product development and external stakeholders including (but not limited to) Johnson & Johnson, Sanofi Taiwan, and MSD Taiwan
+	* Performed analyses and provided insights for product development and external stakeholders including (but not limited to) Johnson & Johnson, Sanofi Taiwan, and MSD Taiwan
 2. Research Assistant at National Taiwan University, Graduate Institute of Brain and Mind Sciences (Oct 2015 - Dec 2017).
-	* Building and validating an age- and sex-fair Taiwanese facial expression stimuli database
+	* Built and validated an age- and sex-fair Taiwanese facial expression stimuli database
-	* Reporting age- and sex-related behavioral differences on rating the facial expressions, and patterns of East Asians' face perception with the following analyses:
+	* Reported age- and sex-related behavioral differences on patterns of East Asians' face perception with the following analyses:
 		* Multidimensional scaling
 		* Hierarchical clustering
 		* MCMC (Markov chain Monte Carlo) mixed models
-	* Linux (CentOS) server maintenance
+	* Maintained Linux (CentOS) server
-	* Providing assistance including R tutorial and academic advices for junior students
+	* Provided assistance including R tutorial and academic advices for junior students
-	* Establishment of experiment space and SOP for venipuncture and human DNA extraction
+	* Established experiment space and SOP for venipuncture and human DNA extraction
-	* Allocation of grant budgets and Research Ethics Committee paper works
+	* Allocated grant budgets and Research Ethics Committee paper works
 3. Part-time Medical Technologist at National Taiwan University Hospital, Bei-Hu Branch (Jun 2014 - Aug 2014).
 	* Venipuncture
 	* Routine urine tests